Friday, May 23, 2025

 THE HOLY BIBLE IS GOD'S LOVE LETTER TO US

-Greetings, boys and girls!
-Today, I want to tell you about a very special book—a book that is unlike any other in the world.
-It is called the Holy Bible!
+Greetings, boys and girls.
+Today, I want to tell you about a very special book called the Holy Bible.

 What is the Bible?

-The Bible has stories, songs, prayers, and teachings that help us know God better.
-It was written by people such as King David, Saints Matthew, Mark, Luke, John and Paul—but every word was inspired by God!
+The Bible has stories and songs within its pages.
+It also has prayers and teachings that help us know God better.
+The Scripture was written by people such as King David and St Matthew, St Mark, St Luke, St John and St Paul.

 Why is the Bible important?